art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

   ```coffeescript
   class MyDirectory extends Neptune.Base
   ```
+  * if the namespace already exists, reuses the existing one.
-  * automatically requires and binds to the parent namespace: `require '../namespace'`
+  * automatically requires and binds to the parent namespace:
-  * this is implicitly recursive to all ancestor namespaces
+    * `require '../namespace'`
-  * if there is no parent namespace, it binds to the global, runtime namespace: `global.Neptune`
+    * if there is no parent namespace, it binds to the global, runtime namespace:
-    * If a global.Neptune namespace with the same name already exists, this new namespace definition is merged into the existing one.
+      * `global.Neptune`
+    * Note: implicitly requies all ancestor namespaces

 ## Convention Over Configuration